WELCOME TO KELWOOD

 What was it internally in the hearts and minds of the farmers that they knew something was wrong and had to change by 1960 with the Rosedale Farm Conservation Project?

 Sometimes we take things too far, and it gets out of hand, that said some things are not worth repeating.
-A guide to alleviate the pressure on the people who are farmers of today and for the future.

 Caring for the land and integrating solutions is an age old human endeavour.
 One could clearly see the results of failures and the amazing ingenuity of the last 100 years, where we today have all ultimately been benefactors.
 There is no time to regress, and there are opportunities at hand.
 Humans are forward thinkers.
 We delight in the new vistas and horizons of a beautiful morning, especially for those who are in nature.
 For every day we wake, at times with having to go through hardships, tragedy and others, we know intuitively the sun shall rise again, and the moon will continue to give us the ebb and flow of life.